-SNAC (also linked above) provides the definitive area names and codes used by ONS, the Department for Communities and Local Government (DCLG) and the Department of Health (DH).
+The Code History Database (CHD) provides the definitive area names and codes used by us, the Department for Communities and Local Government (DCLG) and the Department of Health (DH).

 In this particular case the ONS standard name is 'Medway', but 'Medway Towns' is used by DH.